pearcej/pearcej.github.io/csc426/index.md

 ---
 ## Day 16: Thursday, October 14, 2021
  - **In class**:
-   - Review, revise, and post questions from [TRM: Peerwise Review for Midterm](https://docs.google.com/document/d/1IE_3hm9a41kcbjBKt3zileZ-OpSDeulUPBT5kd3vd-M/edit?usp=sharing) to [Peerwise course 24005](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=24005).
+   - Review, revise, resubmit, and post questions from [TRM: Peerwise Review for Midterm](https://docs.google.com/document/d/1IE_3hm9a41kcbjBKt3zileZ-OpSDeulUPBT5kd3vd-M/edit?usp=sharing) to [Peerwise course 24005](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=24005).
 This is due by the end of class today.
    - Scrum reports in teams
    - Issue work in teams
    - **Announcement:** The Midterm will take place in class on Thursday, October 21, one week from today.